hursey013/above-cville/README.md

 ### Download databases

 `above-cville` relies on two static JSON files for aircraft types (`storage/aircrafts.json`) and operators (`storage/operators.json`) data.
-These files are regularly updated and can be downloaded from https://github.com/Mictronics/readsb-protobuf/tree/dev/webapp/src/db.
+These files are regularly updated and can be downloaded from https://github.com/Mictronics/readsb-protobuf/tree/dev/webapp/src/db manually or through a cron job.

 ## Usage